DisnakeDev/disnake/docs/api.rst

         the :class:`StageInstance` or :class:`Object` with the ID of the stage instance which was created.

+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute:

+        - ``channel``: The :class:`StageChannel` or :class:`Object` with the channel ID where the stage instance was started.

         Possible attributes for :class:`AuditLogDiff`:

         - :attr:`~AuditLogDiff.topic`